 As you can see, a higher annual tax percentage doesn’t necessarily correlate with a higher tax bill.

-For instance, in Hamilton County, the higher median home values mean that the average taxpayer owes more than the average taxpayer in Coffee County, the latter's current tax rate is 0.01 percentage points above the former.
-Homeowners in Pickett and Fentress Counties have the same average tax rate, but higher home values in Pickett County mean that the typical property owner there pays more than his or her counterpart in Fentress.
+For instance, in Hamilton County, the higher median home values mean that the average taxpayer owes more than the average taxpayer in Gibson County, the latter’s current tax rate is 0.01 percentage points above the former.
+Homeowners in DeKalb and Fentress Counties have the same average tax rate, but higher home values in DeKalb County mean that the typical property owner there pays more than his or her counterpart in Fentress.

-Tennessee Real Estate Taxes – What Makes Us Special?
+Tennessee Property Taxes – What Makes Us Special?

 Unless you’re in Shelby County, you pay below the national average in property taxes.
 But you’re also paying less than you would in nearby states with similar home values.
 Missouri and Georgia, both of which have comparable median home prices, have effective property tax rates of 1 percent and 0.93 percent higher than Tennessee.